 Finally, in the third quarter, Wyoming's offense found a spark.
 Svoboda connected with Justin Stevenson for an 18-yard touchdown, marking Stevenson's first career touchdown and cutting the deficit to 17-7.
 However, San Jose State immediately responded with a 57-yard pass, setting up a field goal to extend their lead to 17-7.

-Wyoming had chances to claw back into the game, with Chris Durr Jr. hauling in a 40-yard reception—his longest career catch—and John Michael Gyllenborg continuing his strong night with multiple big catches.
+Wyoming had chances to claw back into the game, with Chris Durr Jr. hauling in a 40-yard reception—his longest career catch—and John Michael Gyllenborg continuing his strong afternoon with multiple big catches.
 But mistakes, including a fumble on the snap and a costly interception by Svoboda, prevented the Cowboys from closing the gap.

 Despite flashes of potential on both sides of the ball, Wyoming's inconsistency on offense and struggles to convert in critical moments proved to be their downfall.
 The Cowboys will need to regroup... yet again... as they host Utah State at War Memorial Stadium on Saturday, kickoff will be 5pm.
 Stay tuned to PokesNews.com for updates!